 Supply chain data lake

-AWS Supply Chain sets up a data lake using ML models that have been pretrained for supply chains to understand, extract, and transform disparate, incompatible data into a unified data model.
-The data lake can ingest your data from a variety of data sources, including your existing ERP systems, such as SAP S/4HANA, and supply chain management systems.
+AWS Supply Chain sets up a data lake using ML models for supply chains to understand, extract, and transform disparate, incompatible data into a unified data model.
+The data lake can ingest your data from various data sources, including your existing ERP systems, such as SAP S/4HANA, and supply chain management systems.
 To add data from variable sources such as EDI 856, AWS Supply Chain uses ML and natural language processing (NLP) to associate data from source systems to the unified data model.
 EDI 850 and 860 messages are transformed directly with predefined but customizable transformation recipes.
-You can also load data from other systems to an S3 bucket, where it will be automatically ingested into the AWS Supply Chain data lake.
+You can also load data from other systems to an Amazon Simple Storage Service (S3) bucket, where it will be automatically ingested into the AWS Supply Chain data lake.

 Real-time visual map